-More fuel treatment scenarios could be developed for the Stevensville West Central area and the trade-offs could be measured in terms of costs and reductions in acres affected by various processes.
-The real value of this and other modeling approaches is to identify and measure trade-offs so that more informed decisions are possible.
-The integration of simulation and optimization models such as SIMPPLLE and MAGIS have great potential for developing spatially-specific fuel treatment scenarios for landscapes and effectively quantifying the trade-offs associated with those scenarios.
+Many more fuel treatment scenarios could be developed for the Stevensville West Central area and the tradeoffs measured in terms of costs and reductions in acres affected by various processes.
+The real value of this and other modeling approaches is to identify and measure tradeoffs so that more informed decisions are possible.
+The integration of simulation and optimization models such as SIMPPLLE and MAGIS has great potential for developing spatially specific fuel treatment scenarios for landscapes and effectively quantifying the tradeoffs associated with those scenarios.
 This provides the opportunity to better understand, manage, and monitor forested landscapes.